ElementsProject/lightning/doc/lightningd-config.5.md

     not specified, 9735 is used.

     This option can be used multiple times to add more addresses, and its use disables autolisten.
-If necessary, and 'always-use-proxy' is not specified, a DNS lookup may be done to resolve 'IPADDRESS'.
+If necessary, and 'tor-proxy-only-tor' is specified or 'always-use-proxy' (deprecated) is not spcified, a DNS lookup may be done to resolve 'IPADDRESS'.

  **announce-addr**=*IPADDRESS\[:PORT\]|TORADDRESS.onion\[:PORT\]*
 Set an IP (v4 or v6) address or Tor address to announce; a Tor address